steviemilitello/steviemilitello/README.md

 I am pivoting to Software Engineering after working for 4 years in Non-Profits as a Teacher and Theater Technician.
 I enjoy collaborating with other programmers and designers on projects and bringing my artistic talent to coding.

-* 🌱 I’m currently diving into Algorithms and Data Structures
+* 🌱 I’m currently diving into TypeScript
 * 🖥️  See my portfolio at [Stevie Codes](http://steviecodes.com)
 * ✉️  You can contact me at [steviemilitello@gmail.com](mailto:steviemilitello@gmail.com)